 I'm usually pretty easy to get hold of, here's how I use different channels to communicate with people and how best to contact me

 Thanks for wanting to get in touch with me!
 I get a huge amount of communications so this page lists the channels I use and how I like to use them.
-I'll usually respond to all legitimate comms, there's an outline down the bottom of what I probably won't respond to so read that first if in doubt.
+I'll usually respond to all legitimate comms, there's an outline down the bottom of what I probably won't respond to so please read that first.

 This is the easiest way if you want to reach out and I can usually respond pretty promptly.

 This is my primary means of broadcasting things to the world so please follow me there.
 I do read my DMs and allow them from people I don't follow, but would prefer email if you're reaching out from the blue about something.
 I don't see every mention so you may not get a reply via a public tweet.

 My background is pretty well covered for the last couple of decades there.
 I accept connections from people I've met, worked with, spoken with or otherwise had enough interaction to feel that I can call them a professional contact.
 I don't respond to requests from people I don't know.